sadeemsaleh/sadeemsaleh.github.io/content/_index.md

 - 09/2022: I participated in presenting our demo paper titled "Collaborative and Interactive Workflow-Based Data Analytics in Texera" along with a few other Texera team members at VLDB 2022.
 - 09/2022: Our "Workflow Version Control" in Texera is presented in a blog [post](https://texera.github.io/blog/showing-changes-between-two-workflow-versions/) by [Jingqi](https://www.linkedin.com/in/jingqi-yao-4bb400196).
 - 07/2022: A short paper titled "Drove: Tracking Execution Results of Workflows on Large Datasets" is accepted in VLDB 2022.
-- 06/2022: I am awarded the Sigmod Travel Grant.
+- 06/2022: I am thrilled to attend Sigmod 2022 at Philadelphia thanks to the Student Travel Grant from NSF.
 - 08/2021: I am excited to announce that I passed the candidacy exam at UC Irvine.
 - 08/2019: The Cloudberry team presented the work at BOSS19 workshop in VLDB 2019.
 </div>